The Impact of Direct-to-Consumer Models on Sustainability

 • Everlane: With a transparent pricing model and focus on ethical sourcing, Everlane has cultivated a loyal customer base by prioritizing sustainability without compromising on design or affordability.

-See also The Role of Digital Technologies in Sustainable Fashion
+See also Sustainable Fashion and Education

 These case studies underscore the viability and commercial success of incorporating sustainability into direct-to-consumer strategies, showcasing that profitability and environmental responsibility can go hand in hand in the ever-evolving landscape of the fashion industry.